Bats Science Lesson STEM preschool flying creatures kindergarten

 Adapting this bat science lesson for older kids

-So far this is a fairly obvious lesson for kindergarten or preschool, but there’s not much for elementary aged kids.
-Here’s a few extension activities:
+So far this is a fairly obvious lesson for kindergarten or preschool, but there’s not much for elementary-aged kids.
+Here are a few extension activities:

 1. Compare how bats use sonar to other mammals that use sonar (whales and dolphins).